Build Matrix

 env: DB=mysql

-Excluding jobs with env value #
+Exclude Jobs with the env value #

-When excluding jobs with env values, the value must match exactly.
+When excluding jobs with env

 For example,